 Finally, buy products from popular brands that have to comply with the local laws.
 Chances of being cheated will be far less when you go for branded devices against local or low-cost devices as popular brands are forced to reveal what all data the smart device will collect.
 They cannot afford to lose their reputation worldwide.

-At the moment, security in smart devices is both “ethical responsibility” of companies as well as “educational problem” on behalf of end users.
-In my opinion, companies involved in manufacturing should make the users aware about security issues in smart devices and give it a place in device manuals that will help in reducing problems related to privacy and security.
+At the moment, security in smart devices is both “ethical responsibility” of companies as well as “educational problem” on behalf of end-users.
+In my opinion, companies involved in manufacturing should make the users aware of security issues in smart devices and give them a place in device manuals that will help in reducing problems related to privacy and security.

-This Consumer Guide to Internet of Things talks of how to secure Internet of Things and IoT devices and more.
+This Consumer Guide to the Internet of Things talks about how to secure Internet of Things and IoT devices and more.
 You might want to take a look at i

 How would you propose to increase security in smart devices, as an educated end user?

 What are the best ways to secure smart home devices?

 - Disable any additional feature you are not using

 - Change default username and password

 - Setup separate wifi network for IoT devices